Quick overview

 Summary

-The certificate of income is a key document that you cannot do without today when applying for a mortgage, social benefits, court proceedings or even when looking for housing.
-It is an official proof of your monthly income that confirms your financial creditworthiness – i.e. your ability to pay your debts.
+The income certificate is a key document that you cannot do without today when applying for a mortgage, welfare benefits, court proceedings or even when looking for housing.
+It is an official proof of your monthly income that confirms your financial creditworthiness – that is, your ability to pay your debts.
 If you are an employee, the income certificate is issued by your employer, usually a payroll accountant, and must include details such as type of employment, gross and net pay, contributions and length of employment.
 Self-employed workers (self-employed) have a more complicated situation – instead of one document, they have to provide a combination of tax returns, insurance statements, bank statements, invoices or business certificates.
 Banks and authorities mainly look at net profit after tax, not turnover.
 There are several types of certificate depending on the purpose: a certificate of earned income, a certificate of average earnings, a certificate of quarterly income, a certificate of quarterly income or a certificate of activity.
 It always depends on who requires the certificate – banks, authorities or courts have different forms and specific requirements.

 Frequently Asked Questions